Izabela Andrzejewska (London, UK)

 Prof. Charles Roehr (Oxford, UK)

-Dr Charles Christoper Roehr (M.D., PhD.), a neonatal intensivist and clinical scientist, is a Research Fellow of Green Templeton College and Associate Professor of Paediatrics at the University of Oxford.
-He works at the John Radcliffe Hospital, NHS Foundation Trust in Oxford, UK.
-His special interest is neonatal stabilization/ resuscitation and non-invasive respiratory support.
-He is a Fellow of the Royal College of Paediatrics and Child Health, UK.
-He is an avid researcher and a strong proponent of evidence-based neonatology.
+Charles Christoph Roehr (M.D., PhD.), a neonatal intensivist and clinical scientist, is Associate Professor of Paediatrics at the University of Oxford.
+He is the newly Clinical Director at the National Perinatal Epidemiology Unit (NPEU), Medical Sciences Division, Dept. Population Health, University of Oxford.
+Charles previously worked for 5 years (2014 - 19) as clinical consultant neonatologist at the John Radcliffe Hospital, NHS Foundation Trust in Oxford, UK.
+Charles is a Fellow of the Royal College of Paediatrics and Child Health, UK and Research Fellow at Green Templeton College, Oxford.
 His main interests are in resuscitation and non-invasive ventilation, on which he has published over 100 peer reviewed scientific articles.
-On the European level, he is very active as President of the European Society for Paediatric Research (ESPR) and he is the newly elected NLS Scientific Co-Chair (European Resuscitation Council).
-He is also a co-author of the international liaison committee on resuscitation (ILCOR) working group on neonatal stabilization/ resuscitation.
+On the European level, Charles is very active as President of the European Society for Paediatric Research (ESPR) and he is the NLS Scientific Co-Chair (European Resuscitation Council).
+Charles is also a co-author of the international liaison committee on resuscitation (ILCOR) working group on neonatal stabilization/ resuscitation.

 Dr Iwona Sadowska-Krawczenko (Bydgoszcz, Poland)